hootnot/virtual-finance-API/README.rst

    2021-03-29 13:30:00  135.979996  137.070007  135.509995  135.860001  4620900

-The `Virtual Finance API` provides access to data from financial sites as if it was a REST-API.
+The `Virtual Finance API` provides access to data from financial sites as if it is accessing a REST-API.
 Currently covered:

   + yahoo 'endpoints' to get: